2-REC/hugo-myblog-theme/README.md

         * url: Link to another page or external site.
             Examples of slides can be found in the "exampleSite" (in "data/slider" directory).
     **NOTE:** At least 2 slides are required for the carousel.
 If there is only 1 slide, the carousel is deactivated.

+#### Themes

+Colours, fonts, etc.
+Can have 1 or more defined styles.

+Each theme must:
+    * be defined in "data/theme.toml"
+        **TODO:** Add info/details
+    * have a file defining all its values, located in "assets/sass/themes"

+Selectable in navigation bar on top.

+* fonts:
+    * Main fonts usage specified in "data/fonts.toml"
+    * Available fonts in "static/fonts" of theme.
+        => Add new fonts in "static/fonts" of site

+(data/grid.toml?)

 #### ...